bowman2001/perplexdoc/content/doc/intro/writing/index.md

 ### How to include images?

 There is one image element in Markdown for embedding an image into a block element and no genuine element for a self-contained image, because the appropriate HTML tag `<figure>` is too complicated for simple markup.
-Perplex provides the shortcode [_figure_]({{< relref "doc/shortcode/builtin/internal" >}}) for this purpose.
+Perplex provides the shortcode [{$figure}]({{< relref "doc/shortcode/builtin/internal" >}}) for this purpose.

 {{< figure splash />}}

 To surround every self-contained Markdown image element with a paragraph — like _CommonMark_ proposes and Hugo does — leads to a simple working solution, when the layout treats all images alike.

 ![splash](splash2) Perplex styles the Markdown image element always embedded in text blocks as a float.
 In contrast to them, the self-contained images should stand out.
 Perplex also offers layout variations for both kinds of images.
 That's why Perplex users need to use the  [figure]({{< relref "figure" >}})-shortcode for self-contained images and the Markdown image element only for [embedded ones][img].
-{.clear}

 ### How to wrap lines? {#wrap .clear}